Follow these 4 steps:

 Wait… what?
 The truth is that every attorney will cost you, but almost every personal injury attorney works on a contingency basis.
 This means that they take their fee out of the settlement they achieve for you.
 So, if they don’t reach a settlement for you, you don’t owe them anything!

 Even better, most will talk to you for free during a case evaluation.
-You can make an appointment, speak with an experienced car accident attorney, talk to them about any settlement offers you’ve been given, and ask about your rights under current state law.
+You can make an appointment, speak with an experienced Fort Lauderdale car accident lawyer, talk to them about any settlement offers you’ve been given, and ask about your rights under current state law.

 This means that money won’t be a deciding factor when you are thinking about hiring an attorney.
 It also means that you should absolutely speak to a car accident lawyer following your collision.
 You have nothing to lose and potentially a lot to gain.